-Chicory coffee comes from the roasted, ground root of the chicory plant.
-It has a coffee-like taste, but contains no caffeine.
-While it may have some side effects, research also suggests it may have potential health benefits.
-Therefore, some people may consider it a suitable alternative for coffee.
+Chicory coffee comes from the roasted and ground root of the chicory plant.
+It has a coffee-like taste but contains no caffeine.

 Chicory coffee is gaining popularity as a caffeine-free coffee substitute due to its similar flavor.